Paul Bernardo: Trial, conviction, and incarceration

 In November 2015, Bernardo self-published A MAD World Order, a violent, fictional, 631-page e-book on Amazon.
-By November 15, the book was reportedly an Amazon bestseller, but was removed from the website due to a public outcry.
+By November 15, the book was reportedly an Amazon bestseller, but was removed from the website due to public outcry.
 In October 2018, Bernardo had been set to go to trial for possession of a "shank" weapon while incarcerated.
-However, the prosecution dropped the charges due to their determination that there was no reasonable probability of conviction.
+However, the prosecution dropped the charges when they determined that there was no reasonable probability of conviction.

 Bernardo became eligible for parole in February 2018.
 On October 17 of that year, he was denied day and full parole by the Parole Board of Canada.
-His next parole hearing took place on 22 June 2021; it took only one hour of deliberation by the presiding judge for his application to be turned down.
+His next parole hearing took place on June 22, 2021; it took only one hour of deliberation by the presiding judge for his application to be turned down.

+In May 2023, after spending a decade at Millhaven Institution, Bernardo was transferred to La Macaza Institution, a medium-security facility in Quebec, where he will continue to serve his indeterminate sentence.
+The transfer caused controversy, and initially the reason for the transfer was not provided to the public.
+Bernardo had successfully applied to be moved there.
+In light of public outrage raised by the transfer, Correctional Service Canada announced in June that it was to review the decision.
+On July 20, Commissioner Anne Kelly explained in a thirty-minute press conference that the review board found the transfer to be "sound" in view of the passage of Bill C-83, An Act to amend the Corrections and Conditional Release Act and another Act.

+On July 26, 2023, Public Safety Minister Marco Mendicino was dropped from cabinet and replaced by Dominic LeBlanc during a cabinet shuffle, with the media attributing his demotion to the controversy around the Bernardo transfer.
+The day after LeBlanc was installed, The Globe and Mail wrote an article covering his opinion that the legislation was inconsequential, while Pierre Poilievre, the Leader of the Opposition, said that this was an example of "soft-on-crime" policies on the part of Prime Minister Justin Trudeau's government.

+Bernardo's next parole hearing was on November 26, 2024.
+His victims' families were initially barred from attending in person because of safety concerns, but that decision was reversed by the parole board.
+Bernardo was denied parole for a third time by the Parole Board of Canada.